dplarson/python_tutorials/README.md

 ## Recommendations
 I recommend you either download and install:

-1. Anaconda (http://continuum.io/downloads): a Python distribution that includes all the essential engineering/science Python packages
+1. [Anaconda](http://continuum.io/downloads): a Python distribution that includes all the essential engineering/science Python packages
-2. Miniconda (http://repo.continuum.io/miniconda/): the bare essentials (Python + ``conda``, the Python package manager)
+2. [Miniconda](http://repo.continuum.io/miniconda/): the bare essentials (Python + ``conda``, the Python package manager)

 If you use Miniconda, you'll want to install:
 - Numpy